DuckyMomo20012/file-crypto/README.md

     </details>

-  - Decrypt file: This tool will try to decrypt your encrypted and encode it if possible and save it to your save folder path.
+  - **Decrypt file**: This tool will try to decrypt your encrypted and encode it if possible and save it to your save folder path.

     <details>
     <summary>Screenshot</summary>